Nutrition and Breastfeeding

 To Breastfeed or Not to Breastfeed?

-If you are expecting, you are probably giving some thought to how you will feed your bundle of joy once she enters the world.
-The loud and clear message from the vast majority of health care providers is that breastfeeding is best for the development of your baby.
+If you are expecting, you are probably giving some thought to how you will feed your bundle of joy once they enter the world.
+The loud and clear message from the vast majority of health care providers is that breastfeeding is best source of nutrition for the development of your baby.

 Case in point: In a policy statement issued in 2012, the American Academy of Pediatrics reaffirmed its support of breastfeeding with its recommendation for “exclusive breastfeeding for about the first six months of a baby’s life, followed by breastfeeding in combination with the introduction of complementary foods until at least 12 months of age, and continuation of breastfeeding for as long as mutually desired by mother and baby.”

 What are the Nutritional Benefits?